Skip to content ↓

 Paper 1: 40%

-For the exam, pupils will be required to thoroughly analyse the language and structure of an extract as well as being able to impart their knowledge of the play as a whole.
+In the examination, pupils are required to analyse the language and structure of a given extract and demonstrate secure knowledge of the play as a whole in order to support their ideas.

 Paper 2: 60%